top of page

 In Phase One of the original program, for example, 22 “Housing System Producers” were chosen from over 200 competitors to visualize designs, create engineering blueprints, and develop and execute the construction of prototype housing units.
 The winners utilized housing models ranging from precast concrete- or wood-framed modules to units constructed from plastic or metal.
 Just imagine what those prototypes would look like today!

-But, again, regardless of the path or paths we take, we need to anticipate and minimize the unintended consequences that can come with them.
+Regardless of the paths we take, we need to anticipate and minimize the unintended consequences that can come with them.
 For example, one of the most helpful things we can do to make home ownership more accessible to Americans is to make it easier for them to purchase “small-dollar” homes – or homes that cost less than $150,000 – that already exist.
+However, from 2004 to 2021, the number of people receiving small-dollar mortgages fell by almost 70 percent.
+To put this spiral in perspective, in 1940, 70 percent of new homes were 1,400 square feet or less.
+In 2022, that number was just 8 percent.

 One of the main reasons for this is that, after the 2007-2009 Financial Crisis – which was sparked by the original sin of people receiving home loans they couldn’t afford – provisions in the Dodd-Frank Wall Street Reform and Consumer Protection Act (the legislation that was passed to prevent these kind of crises in the future) made it far less profitable for most banks to work with smaller loans.
 While, on one hand, this is understandable given what the country had just been through, these rules disproportionally hurt community banks, the very ones that usually serve lower-income buyers.

-To make this even more tricky, often these lower-cost homes don’t qualify for loans even when they are available because the homes are often old and in poor condition.
+To make this even more tricky, often these lower-cost homes do not qualify for loans even when they are available because the homes are often old and in poor condition.
 This is a double whammy because, not only can first-time homeowners not buy them, but entire neighborhoods begin to deteriorate and eventually become stagnant.
 When it gets to this point, the only people who can afford to risk turning these neighborhoods around are corporate investors, whose plans for development further shut out Middle Class Americans.
+Analysis by the think tank Urban Institute found that, from 2018 to 2021, corporate investors bought almost 30 percent of homes under $100,000, compared with just 7 percent of homes that cost over $100,000.

 see 1787's solutions here